giganozadze/Implied-Volatility-Aggregation-Pipeline-and-Research/README.md

-# SpiderRock Options Data Pipeline - Sanitized Repository
+# SpiderRock Options Data Pipeline

 This repository contains a complete pipeline for downloading, processing, and analyzing SpiderRock options implied volatility data.
 The pipeline is designed to work with the last 1.5 year of data for personal use.